POSITION: Georgia Capitol Museum Tour Guide (75% Time)

 The Tour Guide is responsible to the Tour Manager for facilitating the Georgia Capitol Museumís educational programs, including providing guided tours and other educational activities.
 Specifically, the Tour Guide leads groups of visitors on walking tours of the Georgia Capitol building.
 Additionally, this position works at the Tour Desk, providing assistance and information about state government and Georgia history to visitors in person, online and over the phone.

 Activities and decisions are varied in nature, requiring independent action and judgment in solving common problems.
 Unusual cases or questionable matters are resolved with this position's supervisor.
-This position is a half-time position (20 hours per week).
-Employees in half-time positions are only eligible for retirement and leave benefits.
+This position is a 30 hours per week, full benefits eligible position.
 The Georgia Capitol Museum is located in the State Capitol building in Atlanta, Georgia.

 DUTIES AND RESPONSIBILITIES:

 40% Leads guided tours of the Georgia Capitol for schoolchildren and adults.